Does an IBC have to keep accounts and other records?

 No bookkeeping, no annual accounts necessary

-It is important to note that a Seychelles IBC will continue, as of February, 2022., not is required to prepare accounting reports or financial statements that can be read.
+It is important to note that an IBC of Seychelles continues, as of February, 2022, not is required to prepare accounting reports or financial statements that can be read.
 They are only expected to keep accounting records, i.e. invoices and receipts, bank statements and contracts, possibly in a so-called "shoe box".

 It is also important to note that IBCs are not required to file bookkeeping accounts with anyone in Seychelles.